-This study is of an exploratory nature, as little previous empirical research exists on the topic.
-The research question is how the tourists' express central aesthetic dimensions for nature-based experiences, where a qualitative approach is suitable (Pratt, 2009).
-An instrumental case study has been chosen, where the main focus was to add knowledge to the concept of aesthetics in nature-based tourist experiences in general (Stake, 2000).
+This study was of an exploratory nature, as little previous research exists on the topic.
+The research investigated what kinds of aesthetic dimensions and forces shape aesthetic judgments in nature-based tourism, where a qualitative approach is suitable (Pratt, 2009).
+An instrumental case study was chosen, where the main focus was to add knowledge to the concept of aesthetics in nature-based tourist experiences in general (Stake, 2000).